wemap/perception-toolkit/README.md

 The intended use is detailed under `src/recipes`, where you can see how to set up barcode detection and the display of values to the end user.

+**Please note:** You will need to use Chrome 73+ for the native BarcodeDetector, and should enable Experimental Web Platform features.

 ## Building

 `npm run build`